Home Inspection

 • Condensation in the attic

 Roof leaks often start slowly, which makes them hard to notice as the attic is one of the least frequented rooms in the whole house.
-If these leaks go undetected for quite some time, they can cause considerable damage throughout the property and leave you with a heft repair bill later down the line.
+If these leaks go undetected for quite some time, they can cause considerable damage throughout the property and leave you with a hefty repair bill later.
 Not something you want from your new house.

 Lack of Overall Maintenance